-The Aztec Empire was a shifting and fragile alliance of three principle city-states.
+The Aztec Empire was a shifting and fragile alliance of three principal city-states.
 The largest and most powerful among the three was Tenochtitlán, the island city built by the Mexica people, also known as the Aztecs.
 The Aztec Triple Alliance exerted tremendous power over a wide swath of central Mexico for just shy of 100 years (1420s to 1521) before falling to Spanish conquistadors led by Hernán Cortés.

 Late Arrivals to a Crowded Valley